-When we’re truly listening, we’re paying attention to both the words and the non-verbal cues that are being communicated.
+When we truly listen attentively, we pay attention to both the words and the non-verbal cues being communicated.
 We’re also trying to understand the message from the other person’s perspective.
 We’re actively trying to grasp the other person’s point.

 Active Listening vs. Passive Listening

 There are two main types of listening: active and passive.

 Active Listening is a communication technique that involves deeply understanding and internalizing what another person is saying.
 Active Listeners take the time to fully process what they heard, rather than just focusing on how they will respond.
 Active listening can be a challenge in fast-paced business environments, but there are benefits to being an active listener.

 Active listeners build strong relationships, resolve conflicts more effectively, and make better decisions by genuinely understanding the needs and concerns of clients, colleagues, and employees.

 In short, active listening techniques are essential for anyone who wants to be an effective communicator in business.

 On the other hand, passive listening is when we are only half-engaged in the conversation or listening with one ear while distracted by other thoughts.

 It’s pretty easy to identify when we’re talking with someone, and they’re not maintaining eye contact or giving us their undivided attention—it doesn’t feel good!